amirhosseinmhd/AMAR/README.md

-# AMAR: Efficient Attention-Based Multi-User ActivityRecognition from Wi-Fi CSI
+# AMAR: Efficient Attention-Based Multi-User Activity Recognition from Wi-Fi CSI

 This repository contains the implementation of AMAR model submitted to IEEE TNNLS